realitygarage-org/GiordanoBrunoCrater/README.md

 # GiordanoBrunoCrater

 Built with Unity version `2019.1.1f1`
+Project uses Git LFS due to the size of some of the Textures from the Python Notebooks

 ### Controls:
 - Pull Controller Index Trigger to Cycle through Data Visualization Overlays
   - Overlays Applied in this order: